The SEI Initiative on Climate Services

 Related Projects & Case Studies

 Case studies in developing countries will draw on participatory processes in Lusaka, Windhoek and Maputo within the context of the Future Resilience for African CiTies And Lands (FRACTAL) project, in which we work with stakeholders to integrate scientific knowledge about climate change and variability into decision-making processes relating to water, food, and energy systems and services.
 Further lessons on knowledge exchange and collaboration will draw on participatory processes for the co-generation of climate services taking place in other places including South Africa (Cape Town and Durban), Malawi, Tanzania, Botswana, and Zimbabwe.
+A further two-year project that aimed to strengthen the capacities of farmers and government officials to understand and share appropriate climate information and best practices to inform agricultural decision-making in Edem Ani, Enugu State, Nigeria was also used to understand the use of climate knowledge in the initiative.

 Case studies in industrialized countries will draw on lessons from the HazardSupport project and the recently completed Mistra-SWECIA programme in Sweden.
 The latter involved participatory adaptation research in the Swedish forestry sector.
 HazardSupport, which is ongoing, aims to develop risk-based decision support tools for adaptation to natural hazards in Sweden.
 Lessons from the Mistra-SWECIA programme will particularly inform world relating to communicating climate change.
 As part of this project the Swedish Forest Agency conducted a large communication project called Forestry in a Changing Climate.
 Results from the study will allow the initiative to draw conclusions on how effective climate change communication can change minds and behaviours related to climate risks and adaptation.